- Humanities Institute Graduate Student Fellowships

 Now accepting applications from graduate students for grants to attend the Digital Humanities Summer Institute (DHSI) in Victoria, BC, Canada.
-The deadline for applications is October 5, 2018 at 5 pm.
+The deadline for applications is November 20, 2023 at noon (12 pm).

-The Institute for the Humanities will provide funding for up to four humanities graduate students to attend the DHSI from June 3-7 or June 10-14, 2019 at the University of Victoria, Canada.
+The Institute for the Humanities will provide funding for up to five humanities graduate students to attend the DHSI from June 3-7 or June 10-14, 2024 at the University of Victoria, Canada.
 Participants may choose to attend one or two weeks of the Institute.
 Each week will include skills training workshops as well as a selection of colloquia, “unconferences,” panels, and institute lectures.

-The list of this year's courses, as well as other information about the program, can be found at dhsi.org.
-This year's course offerings include topics such as race, social justice and the digital humanities, archives for digital humanists, fundamentals of programming and coding, digital storytelling, digital games for scholarly research and pedagogy, open access and open scholarship, among others.
+The list of this year's courses, as well as other information about the program, can be found at dhsi.org/on-campus-courses2024/.
+This year's course offerings include topics such as race, social justice and the digital humanities, sound and the humanities, fundamentals of text encoding, video poem as pedagogy, queer digital humanities and intro to computation for literary studies, among others.

 Grants will cover the registration fee for one week and provide $500 in reimbursement towards travel.
 These grants require matching support from the applicant’s home department.
-We anticipate awarding four grants for summer 2019.
+We anticipate awarding five grants for summer 2024.
 Grant awards will be based on the plan of study, including the statement of interest and rationale for participation.